coinrange/Hebe-Web/README.md

 When an account is first accessed through a password, its public key is still not secure.
 When the first transaction occurs, the 256-bit public key information will be stored in the block, which also ensures the security of the account.
 The address space 2256 of the public key is larger than the address space 264 of the account number, so there is no one-to-one relationship between the account number and the password, and conflicts may also occur.
 These conflicts are found and resolved in the following way: An account logged in with the specified password has been locked by a 256-bit public key, and no other public / private key will be allowed to log in to this account.

 Account balance property
-For each HEBE account, there are many different balance assets.
+For each RANGE account, there are many different balance assets.
 Each category has a different purpose, and some are also verified during transaction confirmation and processing.

 The effective account balance is used to calculate the forging capacity of the account.
 The so-called effective balance is that the account balance has stayed more than 1,440 blocks.
 In addition, the account lease allows the account to lease the effective balance to other accounts;